School HWB data reports

 SHINE HWB data reports show aggregated data split by year groups and gender.
 There is a minimum number of responses required per school to ensure that the anonymity of individuals is protected.
 As no individuals can be identified, the data reports can be shared to identify and discuss health and wellbeing priorities in collaboration with all stakeholders across the learning community.

 SHINE HWB reports provide supporting text with relevant up-to-date research findings, advice on how to interpret the report, challenge questions and a directory of not-for-profit organisations which offer resources or training for schools.
 The reports are useful to :

 - identify the main mental health and wellbeing issues affecting pupils and the whole school community

 - focus on local needs and local context

 - identify hidden or emerging issues, or groups at particular risk

 - support evidence-based action planning

-- Engaging parents with pupil health concerns
+- engage parents with pupil health concerns

-- Supporting CfE self-evaluation
+- support CfE self-evaluation